nathanjsmith/calico/README.md

 **Calico is under development and does not currently function, except in the most basic manner.**

 - [X] Design mesh adapter interface
-  - [X] Explore refactoring the mesh adapter interface to use iterators for face IDs.
+  - [X] Explore refactoring the mesh adapter interface to use iterators for face IDs (decided to NOT use iterators because they complicated the design).
 - [X] Design ray adapter interface
   - [X] Provide helper adapter for structure-of-arrays ray inputs
 - [X] Implement a math library to support ray-tracing routines